firelightrpg/PilotWave/README.md

 #### Range Bands

 Weapon ranges are categorized in range bands of  **Short, Medium, Long and Extreme**.
-Range band distances are determined by Weapon Type.
-Range increases difficulty and reduces damage shifts.
+Range band distances are determined by Weapon Type and are distinct from scale, which is the same for all weapons.
+Range bands increase difficulty and reduce damage shifts.
 Range is in meters/ hexes.

 Note, in a vacuum, range still increases difficulty, but it does not reduce damage.
 Also note, propellants and primers do not require air for combustion.
 A weapon without a flat zero compensation will always overshoot in a vacuum.
 Any